-- Simple shapes (except regular polygons, which are best drawn with the shape tools). - Synthetic shapes with smooth, regular outlines, such as a coffee mug - A complex series of straight lines, such as a city skyline
+- Simple shapes (except regular polygons, which are best drawn with the shape tools) - Synthetic shapes with smooth, regular outlines, such as a coffee mug - A complex series of straight lines, such as a city skyline

 While all of these shapes could be drawn using other selection tools, they will be much easier to edit and refine if drawn as paths by the Pen tool.

 This lesson will probably be quite easy for students who have experience with Adobe Illustrator.
 For them, the introductory exercises, which involve tracing shapes on the template drawings, will be primarily review.

-At the end of this lesson, students should be able to use the Pen tool to draw both straight and curved paths, know how to select and deselect a path, and be able to edit a path with the path selection tools.
+At the end of this lesson, students should be able to use the Pen tool to draw both straight and curved paths, know how to select and deselect a path, and be able to use a path as a selection.
 The student should also understand the difference between vector and raster artwork.